 Disconnect the 3 wires.
 Note which colors match up.
 We suggest taking a picture before disconnecting.

 Repeat these steps for the other motor.
 Use the exacto knife to cut the zip tie.
 Make sure not to sever or puncture any of the wires.

 Pull up on the rubber grommet holding the wiring harness to the box.
 Pull the battery box away from the motors.

 The battery box is now removed from the deck.

 Find the red charge port connector.
 Unplug the battery from the charge port.

 Remove the rubber grommet holding the power and charge port wires to the battery box's partition wall.

-Hold the power connection wire and carefully upwards away from the box.
+Hold the power connection wire and carefully lift upwards away from the box to remove the battery.

 Remove the battery.